All Episodes

 No.

-So how can there be any cuts?
+So how could there be any cuts?

 There aren't any.

-There are only reductions in the rate of growth.
+There are only reductions in the rate of growth, which the Democrats now are permitted to call cuts.

-Now the Democrats for the longest time didn't have a response to this.
+Now, the Democrats, for the longest time, didn't have a response to this.

 And as long as it's people like Limbaugh, we can deal with it.